 In most cases of adrenal fatigue, the problems generally originate in a communication breakdown that occurs within the hypothalamic-pituitary-adrenal axis, otherwise known as the HPA axis.
 The HPA axis describes the interactive feedback loop that takes place between these three endocrine glands.

 The hypothalamus is like the CEO of our body’s production of hormones.
 It scans messages from our environment and other endocrine glands, as well as checks the body’s overall hormonal status, before passing on the order for more hormones to the pituitary gland.
 The pituitary gland then acts as a project manager and will pull together individual workers (like the thyroid gland, the adrenal gland, and the gonads) to do their jobs.
-The pituitary will also make sure the workers have adequate resources to do their jobs by managing growth (and repair), and electrolyte/water balance.
+The pituitary will also make sure the workers have adequate resources to do their jobs by managing growth and repair, as well as electrolyte/water balance.

 The HPA axis works in response to two types of stress: immediate stress and chronic stress.
 Let’s see how the responses to each type differ.